 Lifeline Sydney & Sutherland has been delivering quality training for 50 years.

-Your new skills acquired from the training can be useful in everyday life, and our volunteer Telephone Crisis Supporters (TCS) report that their involvement has opened up new opportunities in their lives regarding future career development and prospects.
+Your new skills acquired from the training can be useful in everyday life, and our volunteer Crisis Supporters (CS) report that their involvement has opened up new opportunities in their lives regarding future career development and prospects.

 Training for students